-Belsebuub is a spiritual author who writes about a path to liberation that follows the course of the sun throughout the year—with stages of inner descent, as in the descent of the sun after the autumn equinox; of spiritual birth, as in the re-emergence of the sun out of darkness at the winter solstice; of spiritual resurrection, as in the increase of the sun after the spring equinox; and spiritual ascent, as in the greatest light of the summer solstice sun.
-His writing is based upon his personal experience of going through this path in his own life.
+Belsebuub is a author who writes about a spiritual process that follows the course of the sun throughout the year—with stages of inner descent, as in the descent of the sun after the autumn equinox; of spiritual birth, as in the re-emergence of the sun out of darkness at the winter solstice; of spiritual resurrection, as in the increase of the sun after the spring equinox; and spiritual ascent, as in the greatest light of the summer solstice sun.
+His writing is based upon his personal experience of going through this process in his own life.
 Belsebuub refers to this process as the path of the spiritual sun/son.

-He has published works on out-of-body experiences and dreams, self-knowledge, consciousness, and the process of awakening.
-His book on astral travel was a best seller in its genre and his publication Gazing into the Eternal was nominated for a best book award in the category of spirituality.
+He has published works on out-of-body experiences and dreams, self-knowledge, consciousness, and other spiritual topics.
+His book on out-of-body experiences was a best seller in its genre and his publication Gazing into the Eternal was nominated for a best book award in the category of spirituality.

-Belsebuub has spent over 45 years investigating mystical and esoteric phenomena, which has given him the experience that he shares in his books, articles, videos, and audio recordings.
+Belsebuub has spent over 45 years investigating mystical and esoteric phenomena, which gave him the experience that he shares in his books, articles, videos, and audio recordings.

 Sharing Spirituality Freely

-With Angela providing much of the research into ancient sacred texts and sacred sites, and Belsebuub providing information from his experience of the process of enlightenment, Belsebuub’s initial idea of a ceremony for the solstice lead him and Angela on an incredible journey of discovery.
-Angela writes:
+With Lara providing much of the research into ancient sacred texts and sacred sites, and Belsebuub providing information from his experience of the path of the spiritual sun/son, Belsebuub’s initial idea of a ceremony for the solstice lead him and Lara on an incredible journey of discovery.
+Lara writes:

-In 2013, Belsebuub (with Angela) published his work The Path of the Spiritual Sun through Mystical Life Publications, an exploration of the spiritual meaning of the solstices and equinoxes, their links to sacred sites and texts, and how to celebrate and connect to their timeless meaning in the present day.15
+In 2013, Belsebuub (with Lara) published his work The Path of the Spiritual Sun through Mystical Life Publications, an exploration of the spiritual meaning of the solstices and equinoxes, their links to sacred sites and texts, and how to celebrate and connect to their timeless meaning in the present day.11

 Early Explorations into Spirituality

-Belsebuub states that in 1990 he discovered classes being given by a modern esoteric school, which taught the key practices necessary for spiritual awakening.
+Belsebuub states that in 1990 he discovered classes being given by a modern esoteric school, which taught the key practices necessary for spiritual change.
 He devoted himself enthusiastically to the practices, learning to have out-of-body experiences and to experience self-awareness, which he says helped him begin to learn about and understand himself.
 He established a strong discipline with his practices, which he credits for allowing him to gain many experiences and to gain first-hand knowledge of spirituality.
-These practices and experiences enabled him to begin the path to liberation, a work he continues to this day.
+These practices and experiences enabled him to begin the path of the spiritual sun/son, a work he continues to this day.